CloudCaesar/MeshiAPI/README.md

 # Meshi Text-to-3D Salesforce Integration

 This project provides a Salesforce backend integration for generating 3D models using the Meshy API.
 It includes Apex classes and a Lightning Web Component (LWC) to manage user data and interact with the Meshy API for text-to-3D model conversion.
-The solution creates a Lead, calls the Meshy API to generate a 3D model, and polls the task status to update the record.

 ## Features